cgalpin92/pp5_crochet_corner/TESTING.md

 Return to the [README.md](/README.md)

 This document contains all the testing carried out for this project.
-It also includes any fixed or unfixed bugs.
+It also includes any reported fixed or unfixed bugs.

 ### Manual Testing